 This is inference bill shock, and it follows a pattern almost every team scaling agents eventually hits.
 They build cost estimates from single-call benchmarks — accurate for a clean system prompt plus response.
 Then they deploy agents that iterate: accumulating context across steps, spinning up subagents that inherit that context, retrying on failures without any budget awareness.
 A 10-turn research agent with 20,000 tokens of context per turn doesn't cost 200,000 tokens — it costs 1.1 million, because each step retransmits everything that came before it.

-Agents make 3–10x more LLM calls than simple chatbots per user request[1], output tokens cost 3–5x more than input tokens across all providers[2], and multi-agent pipelines multiply these effects by the number of agents operating in parallel.
+Agentic workflows consume 5–30x more tokens per task than standard chatbot queries[8], output tokens cost 3–5x more than input tokens across all providers[2], and multi-agent pipelines multiply these effects by the number of agents operating in parallel.
 The combination turns a $0.05 per-request estimate into a $5 per-request reality.
-Inference budget governance — treating token capacity as a managed resource with per-agent quotas, model routing policies, and a Finance-Engineering operating cadence — is how teams stop discovering this math on the billing page.
+Inference budget governance — treating token capacity as a managed resource with per-agent quotas, model routing policies, context compression, and a Finance-Engineering operating cadence — is how teams stop discovering this math on the billing page.

 The structural reasons single-agent benchmarks fail to predict multi-agent costs